margoberry17/18-Tableau/README.md

 3. What are the most popular stations in the city for starting and ending a journey visually shown on a map?

+In the map, the locations are sorted in order of popularity from highest to lowest and can also be seen by the size of their circle.
+You can toggle to see just one station at a time.

 ![Dash3](https://github.com/margoberry17/18-Tableau/assets/136475202/e879094f-9fb8-47a7-94cf-31bdcb325a45)